-The European Court of Auditors and the European University Institute in Florence, Italy have set up a grant scheme for researchers in the field of public finances and policies in the European Union, at the Historical Archives of the European Union.
+The European Court of Auditors and the European University Institute in Florence, Italy have set up a grant scheme for early career researchers in the field of public finances and policies in the European Union, at the Historical Archives of the European Union.

-The aim is to promote original research into the EU’s public finances and their impact, as well as into the development of the EU's accountability and audit, in addition to forging a community of researchers in this field.
+The aim is to promote original research into the EU’s public finances and policies, as well as into the development of the EU's accountability, in addition to forging a community of researchers in this field.

 The scheme is open to academic researchers from a wide range of disciplines, including law, political science, economics, sociology, public administration and history.

-It is open to postgraduate students (master’s and doctoral candidates) and to postdoctoral students, as well as to university teachers who have completed their master's degree or doctorate within the past ten years and who currently hold an academic post.
+It is open to postgraduate students (master’s and doctoral candidates) and to postdoctoral students, as well as to university faculty members who have completed their master's degree or doctorate within the past ten years and who currently hold an academic post.

-The scheme began in 2007 and has since enabled original research into many areas of the EU's action and policies: the role of the EU institutions, the evolution of compliance, the development of audit methodology, shared management in policy implementation, multi-level governance, the EU regional policy, the emergence of institutional norms and values, the EU development policy, etc.
+The fellowship scheme began in 2007 and has since enabled original research into many areas of the EU's action and policies: the role of the EU institutions, the evolution of compliance, the development of audit methodology, shared management in policy implementation, multi-level governance, the EU regional policy, the emergence of institutional norms and values, the EU development policy, and more.

-These grants are intended to enable researchers with an interest in public finance in the EU to broaden their research through access to the Historical Archives of the European Union, to which the Court has entrusted its own historical archives and those of the Audit Board (1958-1977).
+These grants are intended to enable researchers with an interest in EU public finance and policies to broaden their research through access to the Historical Archives of the European Union, to which the Court has entrusted its own historical archives and those of the Audit Board (1958-1977).

-Through the programme, the Court wishes to make it easier for researchers to access and consult the collections available at the Institute in Florence.
+Through the programme, the Court wishes to make it easier for researchers to access and consult the collections available at the European University Institute in Florence.